 Consider your options if the board/landlord disallows the appliances.
 Perhaps your building has machines, and you find this an acceptable alternative.
 If not, learn where the nearest laundromat is and whether this works for you.
 Otherwise, you can use services, but this could get pricey.

 Buying a Washer/DryerBuying a Washer/Dryer

 Installing the MachinesInstalling the Machines

+The machines’ prices vary, depending on the model and which features you desire.
 Buying a washer and dryer does not come cheap, however.
 The cost of new plumbing and electrical can cost several thousand dollars.
-The machines’ prices vary, depending on the model and which features you desire.